spaudyal/GeotabJokeGenerator/ISSUE.md

 -- Core Layer (all global level functionality resides in Core project) -- Model Layer (all the DTO and types for the solution resides)

+- Proper handling of error from the HttpResponse object
+-